-The most explicit proof that mobile augmented reality for training actually works is from Fusing Self-Reported and Sensor Data from Mixed-Reality Training.
+The most explicit proof that augmented reality for training actually works is from Fusing Self-Reported and Sensor Data from Mixed-Reality Training.
 The study showed that when used for training guidance, Desktop MBIs and mobile AR are a far cry from each other.
-Completely seizing the need for the second trial to complete a task, mobile AR decreased the amount of mistakes by 90%, reduced the time for performing a task, as well as cut the number of looks into a device (i.e. increased concentration) by 50%.
-A similar experiment by Blippar in 2018 showed that those, who use AR for training, have 150% advantage in performance over those using other training materials.
+Completely seizing the need for the second trial to complete a task, AR decreased the amount of mistakes by 90%, reduced the time for performing a task, as well as cut the number of looks into a device (i.e. increased concentration) by 50%.

-Although the study was run among engineers, with results like this it’s reasonable to assume that experts from other industries can take advantage of mobile augmented reality training too, and cover multiple training stages.
+Although the study was run among engineers, with results like this it’s reasonable to assume that experts from other industries can take advantage of augmented reality services too, and cover multiple training stages.

 According to Ronald Azuma, Head of the User Experience Research department at Intel Labs, training was originally one of AR’s main prospective applications.
 He says that educators can "make instructions easier to understand by displaying them directly over the real-world objects that require manipulation.”
 Augmentation adds a layer of instructions right on a real situation and replaces traditional media that can often be ambiguous.